Monday, November 27, 2017

 she sat reading from

-and meditating on.
+and pondering on.

 From where her gravestone lies